shriyacrao/helpdesk-ticketing-system/README.md

 # IT Help Desk Ticketing System (MERN)

 A full-stack ticketing system where users submit IT support tickets, and agents/admins triage, assign, comment on, and resolve them.
-Built with MongoDB Atlas, Express.js, React, Node.js, JWT Authentication, Render, and Vercel.
+Built using the MERN stack (MongoDB Atlas, Express.js, React, Node.js) with JWT authentication.
+The application is deployed on Render (backend) and Vercel (frontend).

 ## Live Demo
 https://helpdesk-ticketing-system-orcin.vercel.app